messeb/docker-playground/mongodb-prefilled/README.md

 ## Usage

 - Update the `init/data.json` file with your data.
+- Update the `init/mongo-init.js` file with your config:
   - Name of database
   - Name of collection
   - Username for database